DTADMI/gamehub-app/README.md

 When adding new scenes or UI labels, add keys to the relevant title namespace and reference them via `t()`.

+Header language toggle

+- A small EN/FR toggle is present in the site header and in-game header.
+It uses the lightweight `lib/i18n` helper to persist the selected language in `localStorage` and triggers a soft refresh so components reading `t()` re-render.
+  - Component: `components/LanguageToggle.tsx`
+  - Initialization: `components/I18nInitializer.tsx` is included in `app/layout.tsx` to apply the stored language on first paint (reducing flicker).
+  - E2E: `tests-e2e/i18n-lang-toggle.spec.ts` asserts that toggling updates Toymaker Escape E1 strings.

 Example — Sequence (Simon) puzzle

 ```ts